dvrpc/plan-belt/README.md

 # plan-belt
 A (WIP) collection of tools for planners.
 More to come. modules included at the moment:
-census: wrapper for census ACS api.
+* census: wrapper for census ACS api.
-conflation: conflate a line layer to a base layer (in-progress) isochrones: generate travel time isochrones from a point or segment
+* conflation: conflate a line layer to a base layer
+* (in-progress) isochrones: generate travel time isochrones from a point or segment
+* (in-progress) synchrosimsum: scrapes synchro/simtraffic pdfs/txt files and produces summary.

 ## CLIs
 ### conflate: a command line interface (cli) for conflation.